-Healthy easy cookie dough bars are made from white beans!
+Healthy edible cookie dough bars are made from white beans!
 No-bake and frosted with vegan chocolate chia seed frosting.
 If you are going to have a dessert, it might as well be good for you!

-Healthy Easy Cookie Dough Bars (vegan, gluten-free)
+Edible Cookie Dough Bars (vegan, gluten-free)

 Where did multi-tasking come from?
 Did it start with the internet?
 I don’t remember my mother talking about multi-tasking.